BIKING ON THE HANK AARON STATE TRAIL

 Meet in front of St. Hedwigs, located on the corner of Humboldt and Brady.

 Bublr Bikes will lead a tour downtown and tell you about bicycle culture in Milwaukee.
-Bublr will show visitors around our brand new Intergalactic Headquarters in the Grand Avenue Mall.
-Showing visitors what happens behind the scenes to keep Bublr rollin’ and answering questions!
+Bublr will also show visitors around their new headquarters in the Grand Avenue Mall.

 Meet at 275 West Wisconsin Ave.
 Suite 1415 (right next to Boston Store on the first floor of the Grand Ave.)